The Wrecking Crew (1968 film): Box office

+The Wrecking Crew opened in New York in 44 theaters and despite the worst snowstorm in New York in eight years on the Sunday, grossed $316,000 in its first five days.

 In the United States and Canada, the film earned $2.4 million in theatrical rentals.

 Legacy

 The film ends with the announcement of a fifth Matt Helm entry, The Ravagers (which would have been based upon Hamilton's 1964 novel of the same title).
 However, Martin declined to return for another film in despair over the murder of Tate six months after the film's release.
 When Martin refused to make The Ravagers, Columbia held up Martin's share of the profits from the second Matt Helm film, Murderers' Row.
 The project was then cancelled.

 Several years later, a Matt Helm TV series featuring Tony Franciosa was attempted, with Helm now a private detective.

-The Wrecking Crew was Tate's last film released before her death in August 1969.
-It was also the Hollywood debut for two future action movie stars: Bruce Lee, who worked behind the scenes as an action choreographer, and Chuck Norris, who made his film debut in a small role.
+Sharon Tate's biographer Greg King described The Wrecking Crew as containing probably the best performance in her short acting career, with contemporary reviews often praising her comedic role as a highlight of the film.

-In 2019, the film is referenced and briefly seen in Quentin Tarantino's Once Upon a Time in Hollywood, in which Tate (played by Margot Robbie) is shown enjoying the film at the Fox Bruin Theater.
+The Wrecking Crew is referenced and briefly seen in Quentin Tarantino's 2019 film Once Upon a Time in Hollywood, in which Tate (played by Margot Robbie) is shown enjoying the film at the Fox Bruin Theater.

 The first name of Kwan's character is Yurang.
-The real Yu Rang was a chinese assassin during the Spring and Autumn period.
+The real Yu Rang was a Chinese assassin during the Spring and Autumn period.